 Payments that arise in the course of the Riksbank’s own transactions with RIX participants, for instance in connection with sales of securities and exchange of notes and coins, are also settled in RIX.

-For the purpose of promoting safety and efficiency in the system the Riksbank can provide credit during the day, known as overnight credit, to settle payments in RIX.
+For the purpose of promoting safety and efficiency in the system the Riksbank can provide credit during the day, known as intraday credit, to settle payments in RIX.
 However, credit is only granted against adequate collateral.